 Brenda is a New London native, specializing in portrait, wedding, and event photography.
 She is also owner of BDPhotography.
 She has won awards from the Connecticut Society of Professional Journalists.
-For Brenda, capturing a moment or emotion is the driving force behind her work, and people are her favorite thing to photograph.
+For Brenda, capturing a moment or emotion is the driving force behind her work.
+People are her favorite thing to photograph.
 Brenda loves being able to share her passion for photography with her students.
-In the classroom, she takes a step by step approach to teaching, so that students build upon their skills and knowledge each week.
-Brenda graduated from Boston University with a major in Photojournalism and has worked with daily newspapers including the Norwich Bulletin, The Day, The New Britain Herald, and the Middletown Press.
+In the classroom, she takes a step-by-step approach to teaching, so that students build upon their skills and knowledge each week.
+Brenda graduated from Boston University, with a major in Photojournalism, and has worked with daily newspapers including the Norwich Bulletin, The Day, The New Britain Herald, and The Middletown Press.

 Sarah Stifler Lucas

-Sarah works in oil, pastel, and pencil; her style combines the representational with the abstract, giving the viewer an ever-changing focus on the human form.
-Besides her figure paintings, café scenes, and delicate renditions of children at play, She specializes in commissioned portraits.
-They include Medal of Honor recipient Captain George Street whose command was the inspiration for the novel Run Silent, Run Deep and Sidney Frank, founder of Grey Goose Vodka.
+Sarah works in oil, pastel, and pencil.
+Her style combines the representational with the abstract, giving the viewer an ever-changing focus on the human form.
+In addition to figure paintings, café scenes, and delicate renditions of children at play, she specializes in commissioned portraits.
+These include Medal of Honor recipient Captain George Street, whose command was the inspiration for the novel Run Silent, Run Deep and Sidney Frank, founder of Grey Goose Vodka.
 Sarah’s work is exhibited nationally.
-Among her many honors are awards from Allied Artists of America; National Oil and Acrylic Painters Society; Salmagundi Club, NYC, Mystic Museum of Art, and the New Haven Paint and Clay Club.
-Sarah is an elected artist member of many organizations, which include Salmagundi Club, NYC, Lyme Art Association and Mystic Museum of Art where she has been on the faculty since 1988.
+Her honors include awards from: Allied Artists of America; National Oil and Acrylic Painters Society; Salmagundi Club, NYC; Mystic Museum of Art; and the New Haven Paint and Clay Club.
+Sarah is an elected artist member of many organizations, including Salmagundi Club, NYC, Lyme Art Association, and Mystic Museum of Art, where she has been on the faculty since 1988.